birtwistlelab/SPARCED/README.md

     - N.B. `testnb1` is just a sample name for the container you're creating with this command.
 If you try to create another container with this name, delete the old one first with `docker rm testnb1`
 4. Viola!
 You can now begin stepping through the commands in each of the files in the `jupyter_notebooks` folder to learn more about the model and perform small runs.

-To use custom data in the SPARCED-jupyter workflow, start a container with the commands above, and look at the `input_data` directory.
-Delete the files currently there you'd like to replace, then run `docker cp <datafile> <container-name(e.g. testnb1)>:/app/input_data/<datafile>` to replace them.
+To use custom data in the SPARCED-jupyter workflow, start a container with the commands above, and look at the `input_files` directory.
+Delete the files currently there you'd like to replace, then run `docker cp <datafile> <container-name(e.g. testnb1)>:/app/input_files/<datafile>` to replace them.

 ## Acknowledgements: